luismIT12/configure-ad/README.md

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/86c12fdd-27b6-4db1-be5c-a073ff8f42ad" />

--Create a virtual network and subnet:

--Search for virtual network and click on it :
+- Next we Create Virtual network and subet , We Search for virtual network on top and click on it :

 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/0bc01dcb-997e-48a7-999d-7369ee83391f" />

 - Once virtual network is selected, no we fill in our parameters: